Did you work anywhere in the company or institution before starting your own thing? How was the experience of working there?

 How, do you think, your startup is making the world a better place to live?

 By shaping their vision.
 We help them make better decisions.
-Since we also do client, we have helped countless startups get sales, exposure, and authority.
+Since we also do clients, we have helped countless startups get sales, exposure, and authority.
 Startups feel pretty helpless at times.
 We offer free consultations for startups and Educational Institutes.
 Our company is focused on helping startups grow and better shape the vision of the customer.

 Have you been funded?